Why organize a WRAP?

 What is the WRAP?

 Fifteen individuals representing a cross section of the Nebraska water decision-making community serve on the WRAP to provide guidance to the University of Nebraska on state water research needs, education, and outreach programs.
-The WRAP is convened by Dr. Ronnie Green, Chancellor, Univeristy of Nebrask-Lincoln.
-The WRAP generally meets three times a year – in January, April, and September.
+The WRAP is convened by Dr. Mike Boehm, Harlan Vice Chancellor, UNL Institute of Agriculture and Natural Resources, NU Vice President for Agriculture and Natural Resources, and Dr. Bob Wilhelm, UNL Vice Chancellor for Research & Economic Development.
+The WRAP generally meets three times a year - in January, April, and September.

 Who are the current WRAP members?

-- Mr. Gordon W. "Jeff" Fassett, P.E.
-Director, Nebraska Department of Natural Resources
+- Tom Riley, Nebraska Department of Natural Resources

-Also working closely with the WRAP are Ron Yoder, Associate Vice Chancellor, IANR; Monica Norby, Assistant Vice Chancellor, UNL Office of Research & Economic Development; Chittaranjan Ray, Director of the Nebraska Water Center and Derrel Martin, UNL Professor of Biological Systems Engineering and an Extension Specialist in Irrigation and Water Resources Engineering.
-Rachael Herpel, Assistant Director, Water for food Global Institute, serves as the liaison and coordinator for Panel activities and for water faculty activities associated with the WRAP.
+Also working closely with the WRAP are Ron Yoder, Associate Vice Chancellor, IANR, and Chittaranjan Ray, Director of the Nebraska Water Center.
+Rachael Herpel, Assistant Director, Daugherty Water for Food Global Institute, serves as the liaison and coordinator for Panel activities and for water faculty activities associated with the WRAP.

 What the WRAP and the NU Water Faculty have achieved:

 Research Priorities - In 2006 the WRAP initiated a comprehensive survey of the state's water research needs and developed a state water research priorities list.
-The WRAP updated and re-ranked this list in 2009; these results were then communicated to faculty.
+The WRAP updated and re-ranked this list in 2009 and re-evaluated needs in 2019.